 Your doctor may occasionally prescribe a medicine for vomiting.
-Follow the instructions given to you by your doctor.
+Follow your doctor's instructions.

-Viral gastro can not be treated with antibiotics.
+You cannot treat viral gastro with antibiotics.
 The body will clear out the virus on its own without treatment.

 What can I do for my baby's sore bottom?

-Diarrhoea can cause a rash; after each bowel motion wash and dry your child’s bottom well and then apply a protective cream or ointment (such as zinc and castor oil cream or Vaseline).
+Diarrhoea can cause a rash.
+After each bowel motion wash and dry your child's bottom well and then put on a protective cream or ointment (such as zinc and castor oil cream or Vaseline).

 How can I tell if my child is dehydrated?